-Proponents of the second point of view consider the restoration of destroyed buildings and structures as a special case in the restoration of real property as a whole.
-This view does not lead to the loss of any costs necessary for restoration.
-Regarding the volumes of these expenses, the evidence base is market data, which must be relevant to the valuation date.
+Cost approach methods provide an idea of the amount of costs required to replace or reproduce construction objects (replacement cost method and repro-Proponents of the second point of view consider the restoration of destroyed duction cost method) and to replace or reproduce real property (depreciated rebuildings and structures as a special case in the restoration of real property as placement cost method).
+At the same time, the depreciated replacement cost a whole.
+This view does not lead to the loss of any costs necessary for restomethod, based on market evidence of costs and depreciation, can indicate the ration.
+Regarding the volumes of these expenses, the evidence base is market market value of real property. data, which must be relevant to the valuation date.